ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

       Under this section are configured certain parameters that affect how the metric-server service runs:

       - `--cert-dir`\
         The directory where the TLS certs are located for this service.
-Here set to a temporary folder, proper for a containerized service.
+Here is set to a temporary folder, proper for a containerized service.

       - `--secure-port`\
         The port on which to serve HTTPS with authentication and authorization.
 Here is set to the same one used to connect to kubelets.